bobbielf2/ZetaTrap2D/README.md

 ### Example

 Here are some example outputs from the test files solving Stokes and Helmholtz exterior boundary value problems using high-order zeta quadratures.
-Convergence is shown again the number of points used on the boundary.
+Convergence is shown against the number of points used on the boundary.

 ![](bvp_convergence.png)